The Abomination of Heinz Carbonara

 The techniques for risk-free carbonara

-Because egg whites start to coagulate at 62°C (and egg yolks at 65°C) you need to ensure your sauce never reaches that temperature.
-The way to do that is by submerging your sauce into a 58°C, temperature controlled water bath (a technique known as sous vide) for around 30 minutes.
-This ensures the mixture gently warms but cannot overcook since it can never get over 58°C.
+Because egg whites start to coagulate at 62°C (and egg yolks at 65°C), you need to ensure your sauce never reaches that temperature.
+To do that, submerge your sauce into a 58°C, temperature-controlled water bath (a technique known as sous vide) for around 30 minutes.
+This ensures the mixture gently warms but cannot be overcooked since it can never get over 58°C.

-The slightly less common but equally devastating risk to overcooking your carbonara is to add the sauce to the spaghetti too soon.
+The slightly less common but equally devastating risk of overcooking your carbonara is adding the sauce to the spaghetti too soon.
 Even if you have been carefully monitoring the temperature of your sauce, adding it to piping hot pasta can also cause it to scramble.
 The solution is simple.
 Use an infrared thermometer to check when the noodles cool to 58°C before stirring through the sauce.